vinirg22/city-scape/README.md

 # Data and Domain Layer

-Fetch and store list of Products and Categoreis from API Server.
-The API server mimic and return product data from real life shopping cart option.
+Fetch and store list of Products from API Server.
+The API server returns product data from real life shopping cart option.

 Persistant storage of Shopping List items when User close the App.